support@meisterdrucke.com · 0043 4257 29415

 Caricatures, Comics

 Princess Elizabeth brought as a prisoner to the Tower of London, 1554 by George Cruikshank.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 london · england · female · women · woman · people · male · tower · guard · crime · action · royal · entrance · gate · century · imprisonment · arrival · prisoner · royalty · princess · lady · concept · tudor · tower of london · arriving · suspicion · entering · distrust · monochrome · black white · black and white · 16th century · sixteenth century · queen elizabeth i · queen elizabeth · engraving · queen of england · george cruikshank · elizabeth i · elizabeth tudor · william harrison · william harrison ainsworth · ainsworth · cruikshank · george · The Print Collector/Heritage Images